COVID-19 Service Station Updates

 In Ireland, McDonald's announced their plan for reopening, although rivals Burger King had kept some of their branches open, and Supermac's had recently reopened some.
 Subway then announced that they were returning.

 On the evening of 13 May, Moto and Welcome Break both made steps towards returning to normal, with Moto announcing a plan to reintroduce Burger King, and Welcome Break announcing the immediate reopening of some Starbucks Drive Thrus and KFCs.
 Within a week, a number of food brands at both operators had reopened, with Roadchef opening Costa Drive Thrus on 21 May.
 The highly anticipated opening of a small number of McDonald's Drive Thrus happened on 20 May, including the branches at Sittingbourne services and Chelmsford services.

 By the end of May, most service areas in England had some-sort of food brand.
-McDonald's seeks to open all their drive thrus in Britain and Ireland by 4 June 2020.
+McDonald's had opened all their drive thrus in Britain and Ireland by 4 June 2020.
 Other takeaway restaurants opened throughout June, with most of the big brands open by the end of the month.
 Roadchef designated Strensham southbound as their trial site for testing reopenings and social distancing measures.